-Whether you have been charged with theft, shoplifting, fraud, or another non-violent offense, your next step should be discussing your case with a qualified white collar crime lawyer.
-For nearly 20 years, Neal Davis has successfully resolved federal and State theft, fraud, and white-collar-crime cases all throughout Texas.
+Whether you have been charged with theft, fraud, or another federal non-violent offense, your next step should be discussing your case with a qualified white collar crime lawyer.
+For over 20 years, Neal Davis has successfully resolved federal and state white-collar-crime cases all throughout Texas.
 He is often able to negotiate a favorable resolution without the need for trial through thoroughly investigating the case and effectively communicating with judges, prosecutors and juries.

-Schedule a free consultation today in our downtown Houston law office to find out what Neal Davis and his team of legal experts can do about your white collar crime or theft charge.
+Schedule an appointment today in our downtown Houston law office to find out what Neal Davis and his experienced legal team can do about your federal white collar crime charge.